SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-bigquery/README.md

 #### (Optional) ⚠️ If you've not defined an OAuth consent screen before ⚠️

-👉 In Google Cloud Platform, select the project and go to `API & Services > OAuth consent screen` - https://console.cloud.google.com/apis/credentials/consent.
+👉 In Google Cloud Platform, select the project and go to `API & Services` and then click on `OAuth consent screen` - https://console.cloud.google.com/apis/auth/overview.
 Set the `User Type` to `Internal` and the app configuration similar to the one in the screenshot below.

 > If you aren't able to set the `User Type` to `Internal` and need to select `External`, once completed the OAuth consent screen configuration, you will need to `Publish the application` and confirm that you want to publish it.
 If you don't do this, OpenConnectors will not be able to authenticate against Google Cloud.